Rawd2020/My_Website/README.md

   - A new favicon was designed for the website and has been added.
 This is now in the form of a PNG file instead of a JPEG.
   - The website scaling for mobile devices was fixed.
 The site is now usable on mobile but further testing of resolutions may be required.
   - The universal 'Times New Roman' font was choosen as a temporary font for the site.

+V2 (30/06/2017):
+  - Changed font to the Google Raleway font.
+  - Removed NavBar.
+  - Deleted intro video file from repo.
+  - Removed legacy PHP libraries.
+  - Changed page design to a one page design.
+  - Added links to social media in the new footer.